nickeopti/PiLapse/README.md

  + Click `Rightarrow key` twice to select `Finish` and hit `Enter`
  + Hit `Enter` to reboot now
  + Alternatively, you can reboot manually by typing `sudo reboot now`
+ + The next boot will take longer than usual